What Does self-love Mean?

 You move through your life experiences from a place of self-approval and self-validation, an embodied empowered stance that says, “I approve of myself.”
 Like Superman or Superwoman, with your hands at your hips, chest raised, and confident, you see yourself as solid, capable, loveable, and valuable.

-Think of self-love as a mindset, a set of beliefs and perceptions about yourself that inform what you think, say, and do.
+Think of self-love as part of a positive mindset, a set of beliefs and perceptions about yourself that inform what you think, say, and do.
 When what you think, say, and do regarding your being are based in the energy of love, are based in one of the most coherent and orderly vibrations available to you in the Universe, the results of your life reflect that energy.

 You harness the life-changing, life-enhancing, and cumulative power of positive emotions when how you see and think about yourself is based in the energy of love.
 For this very reason, practicing self-love can change, improve, and enhance your life experiences in many different ways.